 TV Energy page on renewable energy sources provides more information on the technologies.

-Office of Gas and Electricity Markets (OFGEM) is the industry regulator, and will be managing the Feed-In Tariff and Renewable Heat Incentive.
+Office of Gas and Electricity Markets (OFGEM) is the industry regulator, and will be managing the Feed-in Tariff and Renewable Heat Incentive.

-The Department of Energy and Climate Change (DECC).
+Department of Energy and Climate Change (DECC).

-National Energy Foundation promotes "a better use of energy to counter climate change".
+National Energy Foundation promotes ‘a better use of energy to counter climate change’.

 The yougen website has very clear descriptions of all the domestic renewable technologies – including pros and cons, lists of installers (some with reviews), and other information.